KamilLepek/open-cas-linux/README.md

-Open CAS  accelerates Linux applications by caching active (hot) data to a local flash device inside servers.
+xOpen CAS  accelerates Linux applications by caching active (hot) data to a local flash device inside servers.
 Open CAS implements caching at the server level, utilizing local high-performance flash media as the cache drive media inside the application server as close as possible to the CPU, thus